 As of a few days ago, what Olivier would have described herself as was nervous.
 Not only was she going to spring the fact on her men that she had gotten married, she was going to be introducing her husband to them.
 She did not want to think about what sort of fantasies her men had about her.
 Buccaneer had once intimated (under duress) that many of them did.
 The man who finally was able to turn his fantasies into reality would have to be someone rather out of the ordinary.
 They had gazed upon him with awe and wonder when she revealed him, and she felt rather proud.

 The sparring match had been Shua's idea, and Briggs practically shut down for a space of time.
 He fought at his flashy best, showing off the whole time but still putting up a formidable challenge.
-When it looked like he was finally getting the better of her, he gave her the briefest of openings, one that only she would have noticed, and she took it.
+There was lots of clanging of steel against steel, a sound Olivier loved and didn't get to hear enough of.
+When it looked like Shua was finally getting the better of her, he gave her the briefest of openings, one that only she would have noticed, and she took it.
 He had won the respect of her men and, as he said, she had firmly retained her supremacy.
 The fact that he could have beaten her was a little scary and rather exciting.

 "Yes, I rather think so," she replied.